NPower Canada Research Project

 Except for members of certain equity seeking groups, all eligible applicants who successfully complete an application and interview will be added to the lottery, regardless of if they have opted in or out of participating in the research.

 Applicants who are not accepted to our Alberta and Ontario programs solely due to the lottery are asked to wait for two years prior to re-applying to our programs.
 The reason for this is to allow us to fairly assess your experiences outside of NPower Canada’s programs, in the areas of employment, earnings, education, and general wellbeing.
 Any period shorter than this will not provide us with sufficient information about your experiences.

 Even if you are not selected for the program, we are here to support you.
 NPower Canada has a diverse selection of resources available in each province here, and we are also happy to connect applicants with specific services.
 Please email [email protected] for specific support.
 Additionally, participants who have given consent for the research, will be contacted by our team to complete research activities.
 In two years time, we will reach out directly to welcome applicants to re-apply to our programs.

 Chances of being selected in the lottery are determined by the number of seats in each program which can vary by cohort.
 Overall, 80% of lottery-eligible applicants are selected to take part in the program.

 Results will be sent via email by the Admissions team generally two weeks prior to the program start date.
-For our January 2023 cohort, results will be sent by Friday, December 16.
-For our February Junior IT Analyst cohort, results will be sent by Friday, February 10.
-For our April Junior IT Analyst cohort, results will be sent by Thursday, April 6.
-For our May Junior Data Analyst cohort, results will be sent by Friday, April 14.
+For our August Junior IT Analyst cohort, results will be sent by Friday, July 21.
+For our August Junior Data Analyst cohort, results will be sent by Friday, August 4.
+For our September Junior IT Analyst cohort, results will be sent by Friday, September 1.

 Yes.
 As there are multiple steps to the Admissions process, you should apply early to leave ample time for the completion of all requirements.
 The Admissions process can be viewed here.